ph4r5h4d/payirGolang/README.md

 # payirGolang
 This is a simple GoLang package for pay.ir gateway.

+First check `api.go` and modify the file the way you need, then use the sample provided below.

 For requesting a payment transId use the following code sample:

 <pre>